-Local and thrilling author Rachel Sargeant’s latest suspense novel The Roommates, published by HarperCollins is out now to get your hands on.
+Local author Rachel Sargeant’s latest suspense novel The Roommates, published by HarperCollins is out now to get your hands on.
 This psychological thriller which follows Sargeant’s previous novel The Good Teacher is set in a university campus, yet another creative crime-scene from this fantastic thriller writer.
-When starting University, one of the biggest questions is always who we will end up living with.
+When starting university, one of the biggest questions is always who we will end up living with.
 Rachel’s cleverly created plotline takes this mystery further, as four students attempt to uncover someone’s devastating secret.

 Some reviews of this gripping novel include:

 “Rachel captures the buzz and excitement in her writing as new students begin to get to know each other as they settle into their new routine…This is a really well-written thriller which you can easily sink into. ”Hooked from Page One

 “A tense and claustrophobic page-turner – the perfectly metered drip-feed of information leaves you constantly hungry for more.
 The main characters take matters into their own hands as events threaten to overwhelm them, further upping the pace and leading to a terrific finale.”Clare Chase, author of the Tara Thorpe mysteries and London and Cambridge mysteries.